mozzie-iot/cli/README.md

 [
     {
         "Condition": {
-            "KeyPrefixEquals": "latest/./"
+            "KeyPrefixEquals": "apt/./"
         },
         "Redirect": {
-            "ReplaceKeyPrefixWith": "latest/"
+            "ReplaceKeyPrefixWith": "channels/stable/apt/"
         }
     }
 ]
 ```
 - Sometimes get `tmp` dir ownership errors when running `npx oclif pack deb`.
 No idea why, but just `chown -R` the repo dir (this could be due to not incrementing package.json version - will monitor)
 - `bzip2: not found` error - needed to install `sudo apt-get install bzip2`.
 Not sure why this one comes up.
 - S3 Timeout Error when running `npx oclif upload deb`: noticed this error when trying to push over ssh.
 Connected to WiFi and it worked.
+- On Ubuntu when running `npx oclif pack deb` I was getting "gpg: signing failed: Inappropriate ioctl for device" error.
+I came across this [gpg issue](https://github.com/keybase/keybase-issues/issues/2798) provides a workaround by entering `export GPG_TTY=$(tty)` in command line.